I’ve just finished a week of VBS Recreation and thought I’d pass along what worked for me.

 “Here’s how to count to ten in a Native American language: Algonquin!”

-To drive home the language, I would count to three in whatever the day’s tongue and then blow my whistle for relays.
+To drive home the language, I counted to three in that day’s language and then blew my whistle for relays.

 You should have seen them trying to play “steal the bacon,” in Japanese . . .